Pavan Rangani

 Identity alone is insufficient because credentials get phished.
 Device posture closes that gap by requiring requests to originate from a managed, compliant endpoint.
 Posture signals include disk encryption status, OS patch level, EDR agent presence, MDM enrollment, and certificate-bound device identity.
 The IAP evaluates posture on every request and denies access from non-compliant devices.

-We integrated Jamf and Intune as posture providers, exporting compliance state to the IAP every five minutes.
-Subsequently, the policy engine could enforce rules like “finance applications require encrypted disks and OS patches less than 30 days old.”
-This caught roughly 200 non-compliant devices per week that VPN-based access had been silently allowing for years.
+A typical integration uses Jamf and Intune as posture providers, exporting compliance state to the IAP every five minutes.
+Subsequently, the policy engine can enforce rules like “finance applications require encrypted disks and OS patches less than 30 days old.”
+This routinely catches non-compliant devices that VPN-based access had been silently allowing for years.

 device posture signals for ZTNA